 Preventing suicide is an institution-wide effort at the Ohio State Wexner Medical Center that extends well into the community.
 From hosting an annual suicide prevention conference and other key events to researching the latest ways to treat someone with suicidal thoughts, our dedicated clinicians are doing everything they can to stop this epidemic.

-Our public education campaigns, such as TALK (Talk, Act, Listen, Know), teach people how to handle someone in crisis, and we promote further crisis care through support of county programs, such as Netcare Access and the Crisis Center, 988 efforts and Behavioral Health Immediate Care.
+Our public education campaigns, such as TALK (Talk, Act, Listen, Know), teach people how to handle someone in crisis, and we promote further crisis care through support of county programs, such as Netcare Access and the Crisis Center, 988 efforts and Behavioral Health Urgent Care.

 Substance use clinic for expectant moms